-Treatment for varicose veins varies, but it typically starts with conservative management.
+Treatment for varicose veins varies but typically starts with conservative management.
 You can:

 “A lot of times conservative management is enough,” explains Dr. Haga.
 “It’s definitely enough to help prevent wounds, if that’s a concern for you.”

-When conservative management is not enough, other options are available.
+When conservative management isn’t enough, other options are available.

 Minimally invasive procedures include:

 - Laser treatment: Heat from the laser damages the vein and causes scar tissue to form, which closes the vein.
-Lasers may be used:
+Lasers may apply:

-- On the outside of the skin (external laser) to close off small veins near the surface.
+- To the outside of the skin (external laser) to close off small veins near the surface.

 - Inside a vein (endovenous laser) to close large veins.
 The doctor places a thin tube called a catheter into the vein through a small cut in the skin.

-- Phlebectomy: Also called microphlebectomy or stab avulsion, it is usually done alongside another surgery to treat varicose veins.
-Several tiny cuts are made in the skin and the veins are removed through these cuts.
-Stitches usually aren’t needed.
+- Phlebectomy: Other terms for this include microphlebectomy or stab avulsion, and it usually takes place alongside another surgery to treat varicose veins.
+Several tiny cuts in the skin allow for the removal of the veins through them.
+Stitches usually aren’t necessary.

 - Radiofrequency closure: This procedure uses a type of energy different from the laser to close off large varicose veins in the legs.
-A small cut is made in the vein and the energy is directed through a thin tube placed in the cut.
+A small cut in the vein allows energy to travel through a thin tube placed in the cut.

-- Sclerotherapy: A chemical is injected into the varicose vein to damage and scar the inside of the vein.
+- Sclerotherapy: A chemical injected into the varicose vein damages and scars the inside of the vein.
 This closes the vein.

 As with any procedure, varicose vein treatment can carry some risk.
 Make sure to talk with your PCP or vascular surgeon about the risks before moving forward.

-Varicose veins are treated by Dr. Haga, Natalie Domenick Sridharan, MD, and other vascular specialists in the South Hills, including at the new UPMC Outpatient Center on Clairton Boulevard.
+Dr. Haga, Natalie Domenick Sridharan, MD, and other vascular specialists in the South Hills treat varicose veins.
+These other specialists include those at UPMC Outpatient Center on Clairton Boulevard.
 Schedule an appointment online or call 412-802-3333.